maddigits/maddigits.github.com/_posts/2013-06-27-persistence-base.md

 ### Custom Dao

-You will probably want to create your own Dao method eventually, instead of just use the Generic ones.
-You can easily achieve this by creating your own Dao interface extending Dao and the specific Dao impl:
+You will probably want to create your own `Dao` methods eventually, instead of just use the Generic ones.
+You can easily achieve this by creating your own `Dao` interface extending `Dao` and the specific `Dao` impl:

 {% highlight java %}
 public interface AnimalDao extends Dao<Animal> {